fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Submitting exercises and getting the credits

-Exercises of this part are submitted via [the submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-cicd) just like in the previous parts, but unike parts 0 to 9, the submission goes to different "course instance".
+Exercises of this part are submitted via [the submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-cicd) just like in the previous parts, but unlike parts 0 to 9, the submission goes to different "course instance".
 Remember that you have to finish <i>all the exercises</i> to pass this part!

 Your solutions are in two repositories (pokedex and your own project), and since you can return only one repository to the submission system, put a link of the <i>other</i> repository to the one you fill into the submission form!